 The site must be rehabilitated in accordance with the approved Quarry Rehabilitation Management Plan required under Condition 11.

-An Annual Progress Report (i.e. first 12 months, end of 24 months, end of 36 months, end of 48 months, end of 60 months, end of 72 months) starting at the end of the establishment period, must be submitted to Council’s Director Community and Development.
+An Annual Progress Report (i.e. first 12 months, end of 24 months, end of 36 months, end of 48 months, end of 60 months, end of 72 months) starting at the end of the establishment period, must be submitted to Council’s Director Community and Development within six weeks of the end of the annual reporting period.

 The Annual Progress Report must be accompanied by a statement certifying that all rehabilitation works have been completed in accordance with the approved Quarry Rehabilitation Management Plan and conditions within this consent under the “Rehabilitation” heading.
-The certification must be provided by the author of the Rehabilitation Management Plan or a suitably qualified restoration ecologist.
+The certification must be provided by the author of the Rehabilitation Management Plan or a suitably qualified independent restoration ecologist.

 Despite any other condition of this consent, replanting and restoration works must be continued beyond the envisaged six-year rehabilitation period if required until all completion criteria have been achieved in accordance with the approved Quarry Rehabilitation Management Plan.
 Annual Progress Reports will continue and will outline appropriate remedial actions to be taken until it is demonstrated that all completion criteria have been met.